nickw1/alva-arjs/README.md

 ## Instructions

-Copy the `demomod` branch of my fork of the AlvaAR code [here](https://github.com/nickw1/AlvaAR) into the project.
-Specifically, copy the `public` directory from the AlvaAR examples into a subdirectory called `alva` within the `public` directory in this repository.

-My fork has made one or two adaptations to the utility classes provided with the examples, to make them more reusable in other projects.
+This now includes a **modified** version of code from the AlvaAR examples, specifically the contents of the `assets` directory which contains library-style code.

+Everything in the `alva` directory is taken from AlvaAR.

+I have however removed the large `image.gif` and `video.mp4` files as these are not needed.

 ## Versions

 This repository is currently very experimental and subject to change; I have experiments with both three.js and A-Frame.
 Currently, my aim is to try and re-use as much of the AlvaAR example code as possible.

-### three.js

-Just run a server directly inside the `public` directory and request `three.html`.

-### A-Frame
+### Build

-Build the A-Frame version with
+Build with

 `npm run build`

-Then run a webserver in the `public` directory and request the index page in your browser.
+Then run a webserver in the `public` directory and request the index page you want (`three.html` or `aframe.html`) in your browser.